tommytracey/Udacity-CarND-Term3/p11-path-planning/README.md

 The final task is to calculate an optimal trajectory based on the car's lane target, speed, coordinates, and most recent path points.

 Here are the basic steps:
-1. Transform the waypoints from track coordinates into the vehicle space.
+1. Transform the waypoints from map coordinates (x,y) into the vehicle space (s,d).
 1. Repurpose the last two points of the previous trajectory.
-If there isn't a previous trajectory then we use the car's most recent position in conjunction three distant points
+If there isn't a previous trajectory then we use the car's most recent position in conjunction three distant points.
 1. Initialize the spline calculation.
 To simplify the math, the coordinates are transformed (shift and rotation) to local car coordinates.
 1. Previous trajectory points are copied to the new trajectory to  maintain continuity.
-1. The remaining trajectory points are calculated by evaluating the spline and then transforming the output coordinates back to local coordinates
+1. The remaining trajectory points are calculated by evaluating the spline and then transforming the output coordinates back to map coordinates.

 You can view the code for this sequence of steps starting at [line 333 of main.cpp](https://github.com/tommytracey/Udacity-CarND-Term3/blob/master/p11-path-planning/src/main.cpp#L333).